 Also, my recommended gear specifically for catfishing breaks down literally every form of gear you could imagine for all the catfish anglers out there.
 Make sure to drop by, I really put in some nit, grit and spit developing those to help us all know the latest, greatest gear available for superb catfishing.

-First, let’s cover some of the most essential gear to consider for catfishing.
+… Now let’s cover some of the most essential gear to consider for catfishing.

 Let’s kick things off with the importance of finding the best catfish reel.
 Your reel and rod are the two most important pieces of catfishing gear you will use.
 Going cheap and using low-quality equipment on these two items will ultimately make you pay the price and leave you frustrated instead of leaving, and firing up your grill with a days’ worth of catfish fillets.